Are we biased?

 Due to that, we could have missed some important tweaks in different vector search engines.

 However, we tried our best, kept scrolling the docs up and down, experimented with combinations of different configurations, and gave all of them an equal chance to stand out.
 If you believe you can do it better than us, our benchmarks are fully open-sourced, and contributions are welcome!

 There are several factors considered while deciding on which database to use.

 Of course, some of them support a different subset of functionalities, and those might be a key factor to make the decision.

 But in general, we all care about the search precision, speed, and resources required to achieve it.

-There is one important thing - the speed of the engines has to be compared only if they achieve the same precision.
+There is one important thing - the speed of the vector databases should to be compared only if they achieve the same precision.
 Otherwise, they could maximize the speed factors by providing inaccurate results, which everybody would rather avoid.
 Thus, our benchmark results are compared only at a specific search precision threshold.